xdevplatform/SnowBotDev/docs/wm-setup-script.md

 # Managing Welcome Messages
 ### Script for managing chatbot Welcome Messages

-As you develop your bot, its Welcome Message will change and evolve.
+As you develop your chatbot, its Welcome Message will change and evolve.
 Each time you iterate it, you'll need to tear down the current one and assign the new one.
 The purpose of this Ruby script is to help automate that process.
 This script is designed to take one or two command-line parameters and manage API calls that create, delete, set, and list Welcome Messages.

 This script comes along with a clone of the [SnowBotDev repository](https://github.com/jimmoffitt/SnowBotDev), in the ./scripts directory.
-There is also a script for [managing chatbot Welcome Messages]().
+There is also a script for [managing chatbot 'plumbing' details](https://github.com/jimmoffitt/SnowBotDev/blob/master/docs/aaa-setup-script.md).

+If you are a Node.js developer, checkout these [Node-based Welcome Message scripts](https://github.com/twitterdev/twitter-webhook-boilerplate-node/tree/master/example_scripts/welcome_messages).

 ## Getting started